mv2devnul/taglib/README.md

 * I've run this tool across my 21,000+ audio collection and compared the results to some of the tools above, with little to no variations.
   That said, I have a pretty uniform collection, mostly from ripping CDs, then iTunes-purchases/matched, and then Amazon-matched.
 YMMV.
 * Parsing the CBR audio info in an MP3 is hideously inefficient if done exhaustively.
 Instead, this library, only looks at the first
   MPEG frame and calculates the duration, etc from that.
-In addition, if you just want TAG info, you can bind AUDIO-STREAMS:*get-audio-info* to nil.
+In addition, if you just want TAG info, you can bind AUDIO-STREAMS:\*GET-AUDIO-INFO\* to nil.

 Things to consider adding/changing: